Skyscimitar/RIW/README.md

 - import nltk packages: after installing the nltk requirement, you will need to install the punkt library

+- on macOS, you may have to `pip install PyQt5` to make it works.

 ## Running the project

 - run the following command to see all available options: